chisngooo/2D-Platformer-PirateAdventure/README.md

   <p align="center">
-    This is my final project for IT002 (Object-oriented Programming) at the University of Information Technology - VNUHCM
+    This is my final project for IT002 (Object-oriented Programming) at University of Information Technology - VNUHCM
     <br />
     <a href="https://github.com/chisngooo/IT002-PirateAdventure"><strong>Document »</strong></a>
     <br />